Antonia Hodgson

-Antonia Hodgson (born 1971) is a British historical crime writer, fantasy writer and publisher.
+Antonia Hodgson (born 1971) is a British writer and publisher.
+She is the author of four acclaimed historical crime novels and one fantasy novel.
+In 2026, she was awarded the Astounding Award for Best New Writer.

 Early life and education

 Hodgson was born in Derby in 1971.
 She attended Littleover Community School.
 She graduated with a degree in English Literature from Leeds University in 1994 and she went to work for Harcourt, Brace.

 Career

 Hodgson spent nearly twenty years in the publishing business rising to editor-in-chief at Little, Brown before she published her own first novel.

+Hodgson accepting the 2026 Astounding Award for Best New Writer.

-Hodgson's first novel, A Devil in the Marshalsea, was set in the time of the early Georgians, William Hogarth and the Southwark prison the Marshalsea.
+Hodgson's first novel, A Devil in the Marshalsea, published in 2014, is the first in a series about a character named Tom Hawkins.
+The novel is set in the time of the early Georgians, William Hogarth and the Southwark prison the Marshalsea.
 Hodgson believes that the Georgian period was more intriguing than the Victorian era which is usually considered to be more culturally important.
 The book was submitted anonymously to the publishers, Hodder & Stoughton, because she was known in the publishing industry.
-Her first book won the Crime Writers' Association's Historical Dagger award and was long listed for a first novel award.
-It also was shortlisted in 2015 for the Theakston's Old Peculier Crime Novel of the Year Award.
+The book won the 2014 Crime Writers' Association's Historical Dagger Award and was shortlisted for the CWA New Blood Dagger Award.
+It also was shortlisted for the 2015 Theakston Old Peculier Crime Novel of the Year Award.

+Hodgson's second novel, The Last Confession of Thomas Hawkins, received a starred review from Kirkus Reviews.
+The fourth novel in the series, The Silver Collar, was shortlisted for the Historical Writers' Association 2021 HWA Gold Crown.

-In 2024 it was announced that Hodgson's next novel, The Raven Scholar, would be a fantasy novel and the first in a trilogy called The Eternal Path, to be published in 2025.
+Hodgson's fifth book and first fantasy novel, The Raven Scholar, was published in 2025 by Orbit Books.
+It was a finalist for the 2026 Hugo Award for Best Novel.
+It is the first book in a fantasy trilogy called The Eternal Path.
+The trilogy's second book, The Fox in Winter, is set to be released October 5, 2027.